 Alan Gerber, Director of the Institution for Social and Policy Studies and Sterling Professor of Political Science

-Fellowship Program
+Student Fellowship Program

 Undergraduate and graduate students at Yale can choose to participate in the Center for Civic Thought Student Fellowship program.
 Fellows play an outsized role in Center planning and programming.
 They suggest speakers, organize reading groups, and attend group trips and retreats.